dasmith963/rock-paper-scissors/README.md

 ## Overview

 As a continuation of my journey through the Odin Project Foundations curriculum I have been tasked with adding a graphical user interface to my previous iteration of rock, paper, scissors.
-The JavaScript portion of this project remained largely unchanged, but I did make a few changes as listed below.
+The JavaScript portion of this project remains largely unchanged, but I did make a few changes as listed below.

 Users should now be able to: